leegould/GotoTab/README.rst

 After you have installed the plugin; an example of use, if you have 3 files open in 3 tabs, pressing ctrl+1 (windows) / cmd-1 (OSX) will switch to the first tab, ctrl+2/cmd+2 will switch to the second tab and ctrl+3/cmd+3 will switch to the third tab. ctrl+4/cmd+4 will do nothing until you have a fourth tab open.

+This plugin now has support for groups, if you have files in a group, then the shortcuts will look for the first file tab in that group.